wp-plugins/subheading/readme.txt

 == Upgrade Notice ==

-Version 1.6 introduces the ability to enable subheadings on any public post type, including custom post types via the settings page, which has been merged into the `Settings > Reading` admin page instead of the plugin specific settings page.
+Version 1.6 introduces the ability to enable SubHeadings on any public post type, including custom post types via the settings page, which has been merged into the `Settings > Reading` admin page instead of the plugin specific settings page.

 Please ensure that subheadings are enabled for the required post types by checking the settings page in this new location.